-The Audio Activity allows you to play audio files within the application.
+The Audio Player Activity allows you to play audio files within the application.

-To add an Audio activity to your project: start editing your project and go to the Activities tab.
-Under 'Your App Activities' click the + Add an Activity, click the Audio icon to create a new activity.
+To add an Audio Player activity to your project: start editing your project and go to the Activities tab.
+Under 'Your App Activities' click the + Add an Activity button and select Audio Player from the list.

 The name for this activity.
 The name will appear on the dashboard and as the activity's title on the action bar.
 It can be whatever you want.
 For example: "Rocking Guitar Solos"

 A few words describing this activity.
 This text may be displayed on the dashboard as a subtitle when it's Show Subtitle Text setting is enabled.

 A relative index that controls the order of the activities in your application.
 The position affects where your activity is displayed on the dashboard and in the action bar drop down.
 You can use any value you want; all that matters is how the value compares to the position indexes of other activities.

 For more information on this setting please read: How to change the order of the icons on the dashboard.